Ferratauris/hugo/content/en/webhosting/000webhosting.md

 This will take ypu to the login page for your wordpress.
 The wordpress username and password should be used here

+I don't know if it's a glitch or something, but when I try too change the username and password,
+I can never seem to be able to get into the admin page of Wordpress.
+It just never recognises my username or password.
+So just leave it default to avoid headache